MattKelly4D4B/Simple-Java-Projects/README.md

 ---
 ### Contents:

+- Consonants: Enter a phrase and recieve back only the consonants.

--Earthquake: Enter a number on the Richter scale to see expected damage report.
+- Earthquake: Enter a number on the Richter scale to see expected damage report.

+- Exceptions: A handful of examples of various exceptions and try catch blocks.

+- File Handling: A simple program to either copy a file or join 2 files together.

+- Fruit Dice - Try to get 2 of a kind!

--Income Tax Calculator: Calculates how much income tax you will have to pay for a years salary.
+- Income Tax Calculator: Calculates how much income tax you will have to pay for a years salary.

--InputTest: Command line and console input tests.
+- InputTest: Command line and console input tests.

--LengthTest: Prints the length of a string.
+- LengthTest: Prints the length of a string.
 (I wasnt kidding when I said this was amateur hours.)

--Rectangle Parameters: Simple program to pass parameters of a rectangle to a rectangle class.
+- Rectangle Parameters: Simple program to pass parameters of a rectangle to a rectangle class.

+- Restaurant: Initializes each work station at a restaurant after entering the employee names.

--Stamp Machine: Calculates how many stamps you can get based on a set rate and $ given to machine.
+- Stamp Machine: Calculates how many stamps you can get based on a set rate and $ given to machine.

--Waterfall Model Quiz: Scrambles the order of the steps in the waterfall model and you must enter the numbers in the correct order.
+- Waterfall Model Quiz: Scrambles the order of the steps in the waterfall model and you must enter the numbers in the correct order.